The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 Anytime Mailbox

-Unless you're trying to dox yourself, you'll need an address you can use for your business.
+Unless you're trying to dox yourself, you'll need a business address.
 I use Anytime Mailbox, which allows me to have a virtual mailbox I can check from an app anywhere.

 Your Basic Office Tools

 A dedicated home office can help you determine what to take when traveling.
-The following is more or less what I bring when I travel for work.
+The following is roughly what I bring when I travel for work.

 Choose a tote or backpack